Choosing pet-safe cleaning products as a responsible pet parent

-Most commercial floor cleaners are full of chemicals and toxins which can be really harmful to a cat or a dog or any other pet you own.
-Using a non toxic plant based pet safe floor cleaner is more of an investment especially in the long term.
-Animals are more sensitive than humans when it comes to cleaning ingredients.
-They are highly sensitive to fragrance, toxins and resulting allergies as compared to humans.
+Chemicals and toxins which can be really harmful to a cat or a dog or any other pet you own.
+Using a non toxic plant based pet safe floor cleaner is more of an investment.
+Animals are more sensitive than humans when it comes to chemicals.

 Your pet is more exposed to open spaces

-Your dog/cat not only walks around barefoot in your house, but he/she also likely lies on the floor a lot, and let's not forget about their endless playfulness.
-The floor is constantly in contact with their paws, coat, and skin.
+Your dog/cat walks around barefoot in your house and lies on the floor which is constantly in contact with their paws, coat, and skin.
 Skin irritation and rashes can occur as a result of such prolonged physical contact.
 Hence its important to use pet safe cleaning products.